Inald/Frogger-Refactoring-2019/README.md

 ### Bug Fixes
 Bug fixes include the following:
 ~~~~
-1) Moving into the end that has already been activated - frogger is
+1) Moving into the end that has already been activated - Frogger is
    no longer allowed.
 2) speed of logs or turtles to speed up and have the frogger
    not slip off the log with the new speed.